bormind/fun_arch_todo_flutter/README.md

 This repository contains a reference implementation of the Flutter architecture.
 The general approach is based on [the ReduRx implementation](https://github.com/felangel/flutter_architecture_samples/tree/master/redurx) but with some modifications.

 ## Key Points
+* AppSore exposes ***Observable State*** of the application.
-* _ActionFunctions_ are  used for triggering changes in the application state - combination of 'action' and 'reducer' in the same function
+* ***ActionFunctions*** are  used for triggering changes in the application state - combination of 'action' and 'reducer' in the same function
-* Lenses are utilized for deep modifications of the immutable Application State (instead of combining reducers redux style).
+* ***Lenses*** are utilized for deep modifications of the immutable Application State (instead of combining reducers redux style).
-* Changes in the state are propagated to UI Widgets by use of the "ConnectState" widget.
+* Changes in the state are propagated to UI Widgets by use of the ***ConnectState*** widget.
 Re-rendering of the widgets is triggered automatically when the sub-state that a widget is subscribed to changes.

 ### Details
 The app implementation adheres to the following principles: